bloxster/erigon-doc/docs/source/getting_started.rst

 - BSC Archive: 7TB.
 BSC Full: 1TB.
 - Polygon Mainnet Archive: 5TB.
 Polygon Mumbai Archive: 1TB.

 As a storage mean, it is reccomended to have SSD or NVMe disk.
 HDD is not reccomended because it will cause Erigon to always stay *N* blocks behind chain tip, but not fall behind.
-Furthermore, SSD performance deteriorates when close to capacity.
+Furthermore, SSD performance deteriorates when close to capacity. 🔬 more details on disk storage `here <https://erigon.substack.com/p/disk-footprint-changes-in-new-erigon?s=r>`_ and `here <https://ledgerwatch.github.io/turbo_geth_release.html#Disk-space>`_.

 CPU: 64-bit architecture